 They say decaf coffee only works if you throw it at people.
-Yeah, you can chose to do that but do you also want to reduce your coffee consumption?
-Perhaps it’s because you desire a better night’s sleep, jitter-free days, or you’ve read that coffee might cause cancer.
+Yeah, you can choose to do that but do you also want to reduce your coffee consumption?
+Perhaps it’s because you desire a better night’s sleep or jitter-free days, or you’ve read that coffee might cause cancer.
 (Don’t worry: it’s quite unlikely.)
 It’s not exactly unusual to consider dropping back for a variety of reasons.
 After all, we consume a lot of it.

 But cutting ties is difficult.
 And for every counter-argument, there seemed to be a plethora of health benefits to consuming the good stuff.
 If only there was a caffeine-free, coffee-like alternative…oh wait, there is.

 How Do You Decaf Coffee?